The Banners of the Chiddingly Parish Bonfire Society

 The ‘Original’ Banner

-The Society’s inaugural banner was designed by Brady and Neil and is a unique shape.
+The Society’s inaugural banner was designed by Brady Ells and Neil Parkes and is a unique shape.
 The Society’s boar emblem is its focal point and our motto ‘Loyaulté me lie’ can be found at its base.
-This was constructed in parts by all founding members during the early months of C.P.B.S. in 2020.
-It was hand painted by Neil using heat-resistant paints and is made of solid wood, so is on the heavy side.
+This was constructed in parts by the founding members during the early months of C.P.B.S. in 2020.
+It was hand painted by Neil Parkes using heat-resistant paints and is made of solid wood, so is on the heavy side.
 At the rear of the banner, decorated in C.P.B.S. smugglers stripes, are five tubes to hold torches - this includes two wide tubes to bear chunkier torches which are used in the far eastern parts of Sussex.

 The ‘Bell’ Banner